sybila/biodivine-control-tool/AeonOnlineTool/README.md

 **Frontend:** Download the entire OnlineTool directory.
 This contains the web-based user interface for the application.

-**Backend:** Download one of the precompiled Compute Engines from the ComputeEngines directory.
+**Backend:** Download one of the precompiled Compute Engines from the ComputeEngine directory.
 This will handle the backend operations.

 2) Run the Components